Arvind-2929/Expense-Tracker/README.md

 ### Expense Tracker

-An app to track expenses
+An app to track expenses easily

 ### Installation